iamvitalyo/Aphrodite-AGI/readme.txt

 if draw stick in o she split o on 2 if draw triangel in o he split o on 4 if draw square in o he split o on 5 ...

+also powerfull that 4 is quare 3 is triangel and this is connecction off numbers with shapes with symbols.

 pentagram from sticks, so logical stick method of conversation with ring draw ccircle with 100 const and if you told 1 draw to reverse of 1 to 50 if 3 ... if in o 1 is reverse of 50 then our math mistaked and 1 o 50 == 1 = 50, and o told that we can make mistake on 50% and this is 50%